 A virtual radiology reading room – How to view medical imagery in VR

-Radiology and virtual reality
+Radiology and VR

 In March of 2022, I had the pleasure of taking part in a Varjo webinar alongside Dr. Avez Rizvi (Chief Medical Officer at Luxonic), Dr. Chuck Martin (Staff Interventional Radiologist at The Cleveland Clinic Foundation), and Geoff Bund (Head of North America Software Partnerships at Varjo).
 We discussed the current state-of-the-art in medical imaging and virtual/mixed reality, including an overview of Luxsonic’s SieVRt radiology workflow platform.
-We also talked about the immersive future of radiology and healthcare in general.
+We also talked about the immersive future of radiology VR and healthcare in general.
 Special thanks to Dr. Martin, MD for joining and bringing a fantastic ‘on-the-ground’ radiologist’s perspective of use of the software, bringing in anecdotes from what he is seeing in an ongoing study taking part at Cleveland Clinic.

 What is SieVRt?

 Radiology is a core part of the modern healthcare system, without it thousands of conditions, traumas and diseases would go undiagnosed and untreated.
 Radiologists review your medical images in a special office called a radiology reading room.
 The entire room is a complex workflow tool, but it’s fixed in place and expensive to set up and maintain.
 This means that it’s very difficult for radiologists to access their workflow outside of a clinical setting, severally limiting their ability to control their working conditions.
 SieVRt is software that allows medical professionals to access the equivalent of a virtual reading room in an immersive, virtual (or mixed reality) environment.
-With the use of a VR/XR headset, radiologists can use SieVRt to view and interact with 2D and 3D medical images (MR, CT, ultrasound etc), with all of the tools they would have in their traditional workspace and more.
+With the use of a VR/XR headset, radiologists can use SieVRt to view and interact with 2D and 3D medical images (MR, CT, ultrasound, etc.), with all of the tools they would have in their traditional workspace and more.